RicardoGarc/RicardoGarc/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on my thesis on Evolution of cooperation
+- 🔭 I’m currently working on my MSc thesis on Evolution of cooperation
 - 🌱 I’m currently learning Complex Systems and Ecology